Specifier

 What is HPL?

-High Pressure Laminate, or HPL, is the most popular option in kitchen benchtops, and is created under extremely high pressure an heat to form a thin product which is then glued to furniture or benchtops.
+High Pressure Laminate, or HPL, is the most popular option for kitchen benchtops, and is created under extremely high pressure and heat to form a thin product which is then glued to furniture or benchtops.

 Digital technology allows for modern file separation, enabling us to produce a realistic product and finish.